Rurigan/sscp/README.md

-# SSCP - An AVR implementation
+# SSCP - An AVR implementation in VHDL

 currently working on this file